 We instinctively know that in every aspect of our daily lives - our work, our personal relationships, our leisure activities - things go better when we are

 relaxed.
 The Zero Gravity Float Room gives you immediate access to the natural rewards of deep sensory relaxation - the purest form of relaxation on Earth.

-With more study and use by both researchers and the public, the initial terminology for flotation, "sensory deprivation", was changed to
+With more study and use by both researchers and the public, the initial terminology for floatation, "sensory deprivation", was changed to

 Restricted Environmental Stimulation Therapy.
 R.E.S.T.
 Therapy.
 With the research that followed came a greatly enhanced understanding of the many benefits for those who practice floatation.
 A great volume of published work continues to show improvements for users in managing stress, lowering blood pressure, reducing the presence of stress-related chemicals in the bloodstream, ceasing addictions, controlling chronic pain, enhancing creativity and mental acuity, among other known benefits.